 You may also have heard teddy bear Goldendoodles called English Goldendoodles or English teddy bear Goldendoodles.
 Whatever the name, the Doodle is a hybrid breed or crossbreed.
 The first generation cross is called an F1 Goldendoodle.
 The F1B Goldendoodle is a cross between a Poodle and an F1 Goldendoodle.

-If you get right down to it, these adorable dogs are essentially a mixed breed that brings together the intelligence of the Poodle breed and the friendly, playfulness of the Golden Retriever breed.
+If you get right down to it, these adorable dogs are essentially a hybrid breed (some say mixed breed) that brings together the intelligence of the Poodle breed and the friendly, playfulness of the Golden Retriever breed.

 But teddy bear cuteness is just the beginning…